danialjelvani/danialjelvani/README.md

 ### 📫 How to Reach Me

-Feel free to contact me via GitHub or Email.
+Feel free to contact me via GitHub or email.